| |

 Baking Your Stars

-4. Place your parchment paper full of stars on a baking sheet and bake in the oven to harden them, according to the manufactures directions for baking temperature and time.
+To bake your star, place your parchment paper full of stars on a cookie sheet and bake in the oven to harden them, according to the manufactures directions for baking temperature and time.

 Painting

-5. Once the stars are baked and cooled, paint one side of them with the iridescent paint.
-Once dry, flip them over and paint the other side.
+Once the stars are baked and cooled, paint one side of them with the iridescent paint.
+Once dry, flip them over and paint the back side.

 Making The Garland

-6. To make the garland cut a length of about 4 ft of wire at a time, and thread on one star at a time.
-Twist the wire several times around the star, and then leave a gap of 1 1/2 inches to 2 1/2 inches between each star.
+To make the garland cut a length of about 4 ft of wire at a time, and thread on one tip of the star at a time.
+Twist the wire several times around the star, and then leave a gap of 1 1/2 inches to 2 1/2 inches between each star to create a chain of stars.
+Wire works much better than a long piece of string for this because it’s easy to twist around the stars and hold them in place easily.

 polymer clay star Christmas ornaments